uchicago-cs/chiventure/docs/wdl++.md

 - List entries have one example element each to demonstrate what the type of an element should be.

 - An `...` indicates that other attributes (key-value pairs) can be specified for this object.
 This can be done by either game authors or other teams when implementing new features; these attributes will be carried into the C struct representation when the JSON object is read in (see <a href=#interface>Function interface</a>).
 For game authors, they will also be visible for referencing and setting in custom action sequences.
 (See documentation for Custom Actions).
+- Other than those categorized under `...`, a field is mandatory.
 - ID fields have a scope within their respective files only; there is no need to worry about name collisions between objects of different types.
 You can have a room *and* and an item with the same name, for example.

 ### `player.json`